fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 - Single
 - no children

-Selina Schmid has just received her master of science degree in psychology at the university of berne.
+Selina Schmid has just received her master of science degree in psychology at the University of Berne.
-She has just begun working at the same large psychiatrie near berne.
+She has just begun working at the same large psychiatrie near Berne.
 Her hobbies include pc gaming and hiking.

 #### Use case scenarios